MEDIEVAL MUMMY FOUND WHERE IT DID NOT BELONG

 Mummified remains were found where they did not belong – inside a cave on the third-highest mountain on Earth.
-Dr. Jenny Williams, a young historian from the University of Wisconsin, is asked to assist in solving this puzzle.
+Dr. Jenny Williams agrees to assist in solving this puzzle.
 What starts as a scientific project turns out to be an ancient mystery, which takes Jenny from dangerous altitudes in the Himalayas to medieval England, and inside the Maya ruins in Mexico and Belize.
 Along the way, she has to fight a powerful adversary who pursues the same mystery but with his own agenda.
-She also finds loyal friends – Brian Walsh, a professional mountaineer from New Zealand, and Dr. Sonia Ruiz, a brilliant Chicana physician from LA.
+She also finds loyal friends - a mountaineer from New Zealand, and a Chicana physician from LA.
 There is another player closely watching their progress - a mysterious group of men and women headquartered in the heart of a Basque country in Spain.
-While slowly untangling the medieval riddle, Jenny realizes that she is more than just an outside observer, and her dangerous pursuit across three continents becomes a voyage of self-discovery.

 WHAT IF YOU COULD SAVE A CHILD'S LIFE?